 Question: Which money services businesses activities does the Banking Department regulate?

-Answer:The Department regulates the following money services activities conducted by “money services businesses” or “MSBs”, if they are being offered in Texas (regardless of whether the business has a physical presence in Texas):
+Answer:The Department regulates the following money services activities conducted by “money services businesses” or “MSBs”, if they are being offered in Texas or to Texas residents (regardless of whether the business has a physical presence in Texas):

 - Currency Exchange

 - Money Transmission (includes “in-person” and “internet” transactions)

 - Gift Cards

 As discussed in the FAQ responses below, certain exemptions and exclusions may apply.

 Question: Are sellers of mall gift certificates or gift cards required to be licensed?